jonnymuir/jonnymoo.github.io/_lessons/2022-05-02-Hello-Hello-Hello.md

 - Python knows it is a string because you have put a double quote " at the beginning and the end.

 # Loops
-All good, but what if you wanted to say sir stinkalot was stinky, but lots of times.
+All good, what if you wanted to say sir stinkalot was stinky, but lots of times.

 Well you could just use more statements.
 Each statement goes on a new line.